Production Scheduling

 We also need to work out the minimum lot size to meet the demand and minimize lead time.

-Before we can commit the delivery date of a new job to the customer we need to know the state of the jobs already being processed
+Before we can commit the delivery date of a new job to the customer we need to know the status of the jobs already being processed

 For non repetitive processes you can use project management scheduling